dfo-mpo/aks-audit-log-go/README.md

 ## How to run locally

 ### Configuration
-There is a `.envrc.example` file that contains the environment variables to be set.
+There is a `.envrc.example` file that contains the environment variables to be configured.
 You can save a copy as `.envrc` and then source it using `source .envrc` to load the environment variables into your shell session.

 **Note:** `VERBOSELEVEL`, `POSTMAXRETRIES` and `POSTRETRYINCREMENTALDELAY` are optional variables and will default to 1 for `VERBOSELEVEL`, 5 for `POSTMAXRETRIES` and 1000 for `POSTRETRYINCREMENTALDELAY`.